Parasyte: Manga

-Written and illustrated by Hitoshi Iwaaki, Parasyte was first published for three chapters in the special issue of Kodansha's Morning, Morning Open Zōkan, from the F to H issues (August 1–October 3, 1989, issues).
-The series was later transferred to the publisher's Monthly Afternoon on November 25, 1989, (Note: It resumed in the magazine's January 1990 issue, published on November 25, 1989.) and finished on December 24, 1994.
+Written and illustrated by Hitoshi Iwaaki, Parasyte was first published for three chapters in the special issue of Kodansha's seinen manga magazine Morning, Morning Open Zōkan, from the F to H issues (August 1 to October 3, 1989 (Note: Issue H was released two weeks before, on September 19, 1989.) issues).
+The series was later transferred to the publisher's Monthly Afternoon magazine on November 25, 1989, (Note: It resumed in the magazine's January 1990 issue, released on November 25, 1989.) and finished on December 24, 1994.
 (Note: It finished in the magazine's February 1995 issue, released on December 24, 1994.)
 Kodansha collected its 64 chapters in ten tankōbon volumes, released from July 23, 1990, to March 23, 1995.
 It was later republished in eight kanzenban volumes from January 23 to June 23, 2003.

 It was originally licensed for English translation and North American distribution by Tokyopop, which published the series over 12 volumes from 1998 to 2002.
 The Tokyopop version ran in Mixxzine.
 Daily pages from the Tokyopop version ran in the Japanimation Station, a service accessible to users of America Online.
 The Tokyopop English-language manga went out of print on May 2, 2005.
 Del Rey Manga later acquired the rights to the series, and published eight volumes following the kanzenban release between 2007 and 2009.
 Kodansha USA republished the volumes in North America between 2011 and 2012.
 In March 2025, Kodansha USA announced a new black-and-white paperback edition, featuring an updated translation, restored original art, updated interior design, and new covers, with the first volume scheduled for release on December 16 of the same year.